 Introduction

-The use of AIS AtoNs is increasing, in particular non-official/unauthorized use with regard to the fishing/aquaculture industries is a known issue.
+The use of AIS AtoN is increasing, in particular non-official/unauthorized use with regard to the fishing/aquaculture industries is a known issue.

-Currently there is various methods of defining and displaying AIS AtoN on the ECDIS leading ( according to Canadian Coast Guard survey) to confusion amongst mariner users.
+Currently there are various methods of defining and displaying AIS AtoN on the ECDIS leading ( according to Canadian Coast Guard survey) to confusion amongst mariner users.

 There is a need to enable a consistent method for the mariner and the ECDIS/radar software to decide whether an AtoN is physical or virtual.